The examples use a fake key (

 Submit a prompt toPOST /images/generations.
 Here we also compose one of the

-same way.
+or id.
 The request returns 202 immediately with a job id; the image is

 produced asynchronously.